 Heart Palpitations vs. a High Heart Rate: Know the Difference

 It’s normal for your heart to race during and after exercise, especially with tough workouts.
-The American Heart Association says that vigorous workouts raise the heart rate to 70–85% of its max.
-In contrast, moderate exercise keeps it at 50–70%.
-A simple way to estimate your max is to subtract your age from 220 beats per minute.
+The American Heart Association states that vigorous workouts raise the heart rate to 70–85% of its max, while moderate exercise keeps it at 50–70%.
+A simple way to estimate your max heart rate is to subtract your age from 220 beats per minute.

 It’s normal to feel your heart pounding in your chest, neck, or head after intense exercise.
 This is especially true if you’re not used to regular training.
 When you exercise, your heart pumps harder to send oxygen to your muscles.
 Practicing steady breathing helps you feel each heartbeat more clearly.

-These sensations are fairly common and often noticed at night.
+These sensations are fairly common and often noticed at rest after exercise or at night.
 In most cases, they stem from simple, harmless causes rather than serious conditions.

 Understanding Different Types of Palpitations